 Connecticut Medical Malpractice: 10 Patient Safety Concerns

 Connecticut medical malpractice occurs when there is a deviation from the standard of care that leaves the patient with a significant, permanent injury including death.
 There are times when hospitals and their employees are liable for these injuries.
-It is also no secret hospitals and health care providers are looking to streamline their processes.
-This crosses over to the diagnosing of patients and managing of health care while keeping patients safe.
+It is also no secret that hospitals and health care providers are looking to streamline their processes.
+This crosses over to the diagnosing of patients and managing health care while keeping patients safe.
 The ECRI Group issued a list of the top ten patient safety concerns.

-- IV safety
+- System-wide safety standards

 If you question the care you or a loved one have received that resulted in permanent injury (including death), find out if you have a medical malpractice case.